We are asking clinical and laboratory colleagues to review ordering and stockholding practice, and question historical platelet use.

 Previous national comparative audits of platelet transfusions and the use of platelets in haematology have indicated evidence of inappropriate administration, with platelet transfusions occurring outside confirmed guidelines.

-- Guidance for transfusing platelets across blood groups
+- Guidance for transfusing platelets across blood groups (PDF 141KB)

 - NBTC platelet indication codes (JPAC website)